multiversx/mx-chain-go/README.md

 # Elrond go

-The go implementation for the Elrond Network testnet
+The go implementation for the Elrond Network protocol

 ## Installation and running